Stephen Crainey: International career

 On 16 November 2010 Crainey made a return to the Scotland set up under Craig Levein for a friendly against the Faroe Islands at Pittodrie to claim his seventh cap.

 Coaching career

 After his retirement from playing in 2016, Crainey rejoined Fleetwood Town as a youth team coach.
 He became their first team caretaker manager on 21 November 2021, and a month later he was appointed manager until the end of the 2021–22 season.
 Despite a 4–2 defeat to Bolton Wanderers on the final day of the season, Fleetwood survived relegation on goal difference.
 He returned to his U-23's team role on 4 May 2022.

 Crainey moved to Wigan Athletic in November 2022, becoming a youth team coach.

+Crainey was appointed as joint assistant manager at Bolton Wanderers in June 2024, joining existing assistant Peter Atherton.
+On 22 January 2025, manager Ian Evatt left by mutual consent — with Crainey leaving his role as well.

+After Evatt was appointed head coach at the pair's former club Blackpool, in October 2025, Crainey was brought in as his assistant.